bensampson5/libsv/docs/source/decoder_8b10b.rst

 to.

 IBM's 8B/10B implementation is defined by partitioning the coder into 5B/6B and 3B/4B subordinate coders as described in the tables below.
-Using these tables, a given input 8-bit value, ``HGFEDCBA``, along with the input running disparity and a control symbol select bit, can be encoded to its corresponding unique 10-bit value, ``jhgfiedcba``.
-The decoder implementation reverses these tables to recover the original 8-bit value.
+Using these tables, a given input 10-bit value, ``jhgfiedcba``, along with the input running disparity, can be decoded to its corresponding 8-bit value, ``HGFEDCBA``, along with an indication if the received symbol is a control or data symbol.

 .. table:: 5B/6B Coding Table